spotfiresoftware/tibco-streaming-samples/docker/pd-test/pd-test-app/README.md

-# Docker : proxy discovery test - Application
+# Docker: proxy discovery test - Application

 How to user docker to test proxy discovery. - Application